John Francis O'Hara

-John Francis O'Hara (August 1, 1888 – August 28, 1960) was an American member of the Congregation of Holy Cross and prelate of the Catholic Church.
-He served as president of the University of Notre Dame in Indiana from 1934 to 1939 and as the archbishop of Philadelphia in Pennsylvania from 1951 until his death.
+John Francis O'Hara, C.S.C.
+(August 1, 1888 – August 28, 1960) was an American member of the Congregation of Holy Cross and prelate of the Catholic Church.
+He served as archbishop of Philadelphia in Pennsylvania from 1951 until his death.
 He was created as a cardinal in 1958.

+O'Hara previously served as president of the University of Notre Dame in Indiana from 1934 to 1939, as an auxiliary bishop of the United States Military Ordinariate in Washington, D.C. from 1939 to 1945 and as bishop of the Diocese of Buffalo in New York from 1945 to 1951.

 Biography

 Early life and education

 The fourth of ten children, John O'Hara was born on August 1, 1888, in Ann Arbor, Michigan, to John O'Hara and Ella Thornton.
 His father was a leader of the Irish American Catholic community in Ann Arbor, published a small newspaper and was active in Republican Party circles.

 The O'Hara family moved to Bunker Hill, Indiana, two months after his birth, and later to Peru, Indiana, in 1889.
 He was attending Peru High School when, in 1905, his father was named by President Theodore Roosevelt as the American consul to Uruguay.
 The family then moved to Uruguay, where young John studied at the Catholic University of Uruguay in Montevideo.
 He also served as private secretary to Edward C. O'Brien, the US Ambassador to Uruguay.

 In 1906, the younger O'Hara moved to Argentina and spent six months working on a cattle ranch.
 Returning to Uruguay, he conducted market surveys for the US Department of State.
 He furthered his studies, and then accompanied his father after the latter was transferred to Brazil.

-Upon his return to the United States in 1908, O'Hara enrolled at the University of Notre Dame in Notre Dame, Indiana, where he taught Spanish to defray his costs.
+Upon his return to the United States in 1908, O'Hara enrolled at the University of Notre Dame, where he taught Spanish to defray his costs.
 In 1910, he became a founding officer of Notre Dame Knights of Columbus Council 1477, the first college council in the United States.
-After graduating with a bachelor's degree, in 1911, O'Hara entered the Congregation of Holy Cross on August 8, 1912.
+After graduating with a bachelor's degree in 1911, O'Hara entered the Congregation of Holy Cross on August 8, 1912.
 He then studied theology at Holy Cross College in Notre Dame Indiana, South American history under the history Peter Guilday at the Catholic University of America in Washington, D.C. and at the Wharton School of Finance and Commerce of the University of Pennsylvania in Philadelphia, Pennsylvania.
 O'Hara made his profession as a member of the Congregation on September 14, 1914.